-Before I begin this post, I wanted to thank all of the people who submitted responses to last week’s request for my blog survey.
-The survey has 14 (mostly multiple choice) questions, and I received quite a few responses, enough that I will compile the results and I will provide an update of all of the answers in next week’s post.
+Before I begin this post on “how to become a wealthy entrepreneur”, I wanted to thank all of the people who submitted responses to last week’s request for my blog survey.
+The survey has 14 (mostly multiple-choice) questions, and I received quite a few responses, enough that I will compile the results and I will provide an update of all of the answers in next week’s post.
 If you haven’t submitted a response, then it isn’t too late … I would really appreciate your input, and it shouldn’t take more than 5 minutes.
 You can find the survey here.

 And now, back to regular programming …